 Monitoring of the technological environment to anticipate possible migrations of obsolete formats or software.

-The preservation policy includes the assignment of DOIs to the title of the journal, each issue, and each article.
+The preservation policy includes the assignment of DOIs to each article.

 The digital preservation policy will be reviewed periodically.